Shak-tek/album-maker/README.md

 ```

 This server exposes `/imagekit/auth` which the React app uses to obtain upload signatures.
+The frontend uses the `@imagekit/react` package to handle image uploads.

 3. In another terminal, start the React app: